pjha91275/Quickzy/README.md

 To maintain a professional asset library in Cloudinary, the system calculates the next product or banner number based on database counts, ensuring assets are organized as `product-1`, `product-2`, etc., preventing the usual UUID chaos of most dummy apps.

 ### **2. MVC-Adjacent Pattern**
-The project separates concerns by using Mongoose Models (`/models`), Server Actions (`/actions`) for controller logic, and React Components (`/components`) for views, strictly following Next.js 15 best practices.
+The project separates concerns by using Mongoose Models (`/models`), Server Actions (`/actions`) for controller logic, and React Components (`/components`) for views, strictly following Next.js 16 best practices.

-### **3. Documented Codebase**
-The entire codebase is documented following "Professional Developer Standards"—meaning no verbose AI-generated comments, but concise, high-signal block comments (`/* ... */`) that name algorithms and explain complex state transitions for maintainability.

 ---